MacPaw/XADMaster/README.md

-# XADMaster is a Objective-C library for archive and file unarchiving and extraction.
+# Objective-C library for archive and file unarchiving and extraction

 * Supports multiple archive formats such as Zip, Tar, Gzip, Bzip2, 7-Zip, Rar, LhA, StuffIt, several old Amiga file and disk archives, CAB, LZX.
 Read [the wiki page](http://code.google.com/p/theunarchiver/wiki/SupportedFormats) for a more thorough listing of formats.
 * Supports split archives for certain formats, like RAR.